Italian Peruvians

-Italian Peruvians (italo-peruviani; ítalo-peruanos) are Peruvian citizens of Italian descent.
-The term may also refer to someone who has immigrated to Peru from Italy.
+Italian Peruvians (italo-peruviani; ítalo-peruanos) are Peruvian-born citizens who are fully or partially of Italian descent, whose ancestors were Italians who emigrated to Peru during the Italian diaspora, or Italian-born people in Peru.
 Among European Peruvians, Italians were the second largest group of immigrants to settle in the country.
 Italian immigration in Peru began in the colonial era, during the Spanish Viceroyalty of Peru.

 However, the peak of Italian immigrants occurred after Peruvian independence, between 1840 and 1880, with the guano export boom.
 In the following years, from 1914 to 1950, waves of Italian immigration followed due to the two world wars, which destroyed most of the Italian cities, while other Italians arrived from Argentina and Brazil, mainly merchants, peasants and technicians, who then formed families in Peru, where they settled permanently.

 History

 Spanish colonial era

 The Italian community is characterized by having started since the times of the Spanish colony in Peru.
 Concentrated in and around Lima, these first Italians (a few hundred only) mostly came from the Genoa area.
 Many of them achieved first-level political-economic positions in colonial and postcolonial Peruvian society.
 The presence of Ligurians in Peru since the 16th century can be explained by the bond that the Republic of Genoa had with Spain.
 They settled in Peru mostly to engage in trade and navigation.

 Between 1532 and 1560, 50 Italians established in Lima (Viceroyalty of Peru) and Callao, mostly from Liguria and Tuscany, such as Martin from Florence, Pietro Catagno, Pietro Martín from Sicily (all of them involved in Atahualpa's capture), Juan Bautista Pastene, born in Genoa in 1505 and also present since the beginning of the Spanish Conquest of the Inca Empire.